 If a premium feature becomes disabled, you can access the Web site and repeat this process.
 For any additional assistance, contact your local IBM service provider.
-Make sure you have the information listed in "Enabling premium features" on page 8 available.
+Make sure you have the information listed in "Enabling premium features" available.

 Viewing the status of premium features